Unconditionally Secure Computation on Large Distributed Databases with Vanishing Cost: Introduction

-where the expectation is with respect to any randomness inherent to the protocol in generating the estimate $\hat{F}_n(x^n,y^n)$.
-The distortion is the worst-case expected absolute error across the deterministic sequences $(x^n,y^n)$.
-The communication cost is given by the number of bits of transmission required by a protocol divided by the length of the sequences $n$.
-Our main result is the construction of unconditionally private protocols that allow Charlie to estimate any normalized sum-type function $f_n(x^n,y^n)$ with both vanishing distortion and vanishing communication cost as $n \rightarrow \infty$.
-While the (perfectly) secure multi-party computation techniques of~\cite{BenOrGwW-ACM88-CTNCFTDC} can be used to compute any normalized sum-type function without error (zero distortion), they require $O(n)$ transmissions (see \secref{sec:polyProtocols}) and hence have non-vanishing communication cost.
+where the expectation is with respect to any randomness inherent to the protocol in generating the estimate $\hat{F}_i(\mathbf{x}^k)$.
+The distortion is the worst-case expected absolute error across all deterministic sequences $(\mathbf{x}^k)$.
+The communication cost is given by the number of bits of transmission required by a protocol divided by $n$, the length of the sequences, i.e., the total number of bits per sample or bitrate.
+Our main result is the construction of unconditionally private protocols that compute any normalized sum-type functions with both vanishing distortion and vanishing communication cost as $n \rightarrow \infty$, in networks whose minimum vertex-cut\footnote{The minimum number of vertices (parties) whose removal leaves the network disconnected.} is greater than $t$.
+While the (perfectly) secure multi-party computation techniques of~\cite{BenOrGwW-ACM88-CTNCFTDC} can be used to compute any normalized sum-type function without error (zero distortion), they require $O(n)$ transmissions (see Section~\ref{sec:PolyProtocols}) and hence have non-vanishing communication cost.